tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

 isNotNil(undefined) // false
 ```

-Great, so now we have an `isNotNil` function, written in that sweet, sweet point-free style for good measure.
+Great!
+So now we have an `isNotNil` function, written in that sweet, sweet point-free style for good measure.

 Now how do we put that together with `path`?
 First let's try to the naive approach: